LordNoteworthy/windows-internals/windows-system-programming/chapter-08-thread-synchronization.md

 - Allow you to perform atomic operations to compare and exchange variable pairs.
 - Efficient; they are implemented in **user space** using **atomic machine instructions**.
-- Without the `lock` prefix, the operation is guaranteed to be atomic only on the current processor.

 ## Memory Management Performance Considerations